cyckl/f5.cyckl.net/content/prod/hw/index.md

 ## Video system

-To start, the production system is composed of the following elements:
+To start, the video system is composed of the following elements:

 * [Live switcher](/prod/hw/video/switcher)
 	* Switcher control panel